HefnaValravn/ubuntu_server/extra_exercises/explanation_smtp.md

 my mail server.
 I then generate the database with `postmap /etc/postfix/virtual_mailbox`.

 I create a folder for each virtual user under /var/vmail/{username}, one folder for each user.
-I give the folder tree the right permissions with `chown`.
+I give the folder tree the right permissions with `chown` and assigning the vmail folder to GID 5000.

 Then, I set up Dovecot for LMTP and the virtual users I've created.